keenlooks/keenlooks.github.io/_pages/cv.md

 Highlighted Experience
 ======
+* Student Researcher at Google AI
+  * Summer 2022
+  *	Worked with Dr Nicholas Carlini on the challenges of evaluating randomized machine learning defenses.
+[Pre-print of paper available here](https://arxiv.org/abs/2302.13464).

 * Summer Intern at Massachusetts Institute of Technology Lincoln Laboratory
   * Summer 2021
   * Worked with Dr Ross Allen on an intrinsic augmentation to cooperative reinforcement learning that incentivizes accommodative behavior in agents, resulting in demonstrated zero-shot coordination.
-Paper to appear at AAMAS 2022.
+[Paper published at AAMAS 2022 (click for more details)](https://keanelucas.com/anyplay/).

 * Deep Learning Researcher at Department of Defense (DoD) Research Directorate (RD)
   * Spring 2017 to Fall 2019